0chain/zwalletcli/README.md

 ./zwallet getbalance
 ```

-Sample output

 ```
 Balance: 5 (5.00 USD)
 ```

-4. Lock some tokens to gain interest
+4. Lock tokens to gain interest

 Run the `lock` command to lock some of your tokens to earn interest.
 The following command lock `0.5` token for 5 minutes.

 ```sh
 ./zwallet lock --tokens 0.5 --durationMin 5
 ```

-Sample output

 ```
 Tokens (0.500000) locked successfully